For many visitors, gates to Vietnam open at Ho Chi Minh City – a metropolis formerly known as Saigon.

 There are no trams or subways in Vietnam.
 Although they are very cheap, bus travel can be a bit confusing and intimidating.
 Ask for directions at your hotel’s front desk – and then keep asking like a moron until you reach your final destination.

 Apart from buses, cabs are very cheap to European or American standards.
 As long as you get a reputable company that is.
-Hence, look for cabs like Mai Linh or Vinasun and insist that the driver turns on the meter.
+Hence, look for cabs like Mai Linh or Vinasun and insist that the driver turn on the meter.

 Besides, beware of cabs resembling those of trustworthy companies.
-Some scammers copy the famous names and just alter them a little bit.
+Some scammers copy famous names and just alter them a little bit.
 Then, they charge ridiculously high fares.

 Be particularly cautious when hiring a cab in big cities like Hanoi and Hồ Chí Minh City.